ciminilab/GoogleSummerOfCode/README.md

           <div>
             This project will focus on:
             <ul>
-              <li>Developing and fine-tuning a YOLACT-style model (You Only Look At Coefficients) for biological image segmentation.</li>
+              <li>Developing a lightweight YOLACT-style (You Only Look At Coefficients) model for biological image segmentation.</li>
               <li>Pretraining the model using high-quality biological datasets to ensure accurate and robust segmentation results.</li>
-              <li>Optimizing and porting the model to JavaScript, enabling fast, client-side inference in Piximi without requiring a backend server.</li>
+              <li>Optimizing and porting the model to JavaScript, enabling fast, client-side fine tuning and inference in Piximi without requiring a backend server.</li>
             </ul>
             This will allow seamless, on-device segmentation, ensuring privacy, speed, and accessibility for users analyzing bioimages.
           </div>